NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-01-Changes in the New World Translation.md

 This page will look at a selection of scriptures in the New World Translation from as neutral exegetical perspective and describe what kind of change was made, and how this impacts the meaning of the translation.
 I will also make a guess as to why it was likely made based on decades of experience with Watchtower doctrine.
 And I may also compare it to a more mainstream Christian interpretation when appropriate.
 For the New Testament, all English quotations unless otherwise indicated are taken from the New World Translation 2013 edition, and the Greek quotations come from the [Kingdom Interlinear Translation](https://www.jw.org/en/library/bible/kingdom-interlinear-greek-translation/books/) released by the Watchtower and [downloadable from jw.org](https://download-a.akamaihd.net/files/media_publication/c0/int_E.jwpub) so that you can easily check that I’m not making this up.
 Please look up everything in your own Bible or the [JW app](https://www.jw.org/en/online-help/jw-library/).

-Let's get started!

 ## Genesis 1:2

 > Now the earth was formless and desolate, and there was darkness upon the surface of the watery deep, and **God’s active force** was moving about over the surface of the waters.

 ### Biased translation

 Strangely enough this is the only place in the NWT where they use the word "active force".
-I don't know why.
-Perhaps they worry that if they did it consistently it would sound like Star Wars fan fiction.
+Since the Watchtower teaches that the Holy Spirit is not a percon but a firce like electricity ir gravity, they have to insert this *somewhere*.
+But this is the only place.
+Perhaps they worried that if they did it consistently it would start sounding like Star Wars fan fiction.

-The text "Ruach Elohim" should be translated "God's spirit".
-A ruach literally means breath or wind, but also spirit, i.e. something invisible, but that you can feel the effects of.
-But in every case where Ruach refers to things in the supernatural it refers to a living being, such as angels, demons, or the spirit of man.
+The hebrew phrase "*Ruach Elohim*" should be translated "God's spirit".
+A *ruach* literally means breath or wind, but also spirit, i.e. something invisible, but that you can feel the effects of.
+But in every case where *Ruach* refers to things in the supernatural it refers to a living being, such as angels, demons, or the spirit of man.
 The only times it is referred to as an impersonal force is when it is a natural phenomena such as wind.
-How come that God's Holy Spirit is the only supernatural Ruach that is not a spirit being, but rather compared to a natural phenomena like electricity, even though natural phenomena makes no sense in a supernatural realm?
-The reason is probably because the Watchtower denies the personhood of the Holy Spirit.
+How come that God's Holy Spirit is the only supernatural *Ruach* that is not a spirit being, but rather compared to a natural phenomena like electricity?
+Even though natural phenomena makes no sense in a supernatural realm?
+This is the kind of nonsense you get when you deny the personhood of the Holy Spirit.

 ## Genesis 19:24